quicwg/multipath/draft-ietf-quic-multipath.md

 These events do not change the Path ID,  and do not affect the packet number space associated with the path.

-In case of network-based NAT rebindings, path migration cannot be avoided.
-However, as a general rule, when the multipath extension is supported, implementations  should otherwise strongly prefer opening a new path instead of path migration  as specified in {{QUIC-TRANSPORT}}.
+It is generally preferable to use multipath mechanisms such as creating a new path and later abandoning the old path, rather than doing migration of a single path as specified in {{QUIC-TRANSPORT}}.
-This enables a smoother handover and allows a simplified migration handling at the server side as NAT rebindings imply immediate loss of the old address.
-However, if the server requests migration to a "preferred address", clients must initiate migration of path 0 to that preferred address as specified in {{QUIC-TRANSPORT}}.
+This enables a smoother handover and allows a more controlled migration handling at the server side.
+However, migration of a single path cannot be avoided in case of NAT rebinding, or if the server requests migration to a "preferred address" during the handshake.

 {{Section 9.3 of QUIC-TRANSPORT}} allows an endpoint to skip validation of a peer address if that address has been seen recently.
 However, when the